 Gilbert + Tobin did not identify any specific instances of modern slavery harm this year.
 However, we have identified several areas within our operations and supply chain where risk factors for modern slavery exist.

-These risk areas were informed by a modern slavery risk review conducted in FY2024, using desktop review of modern slavery data and due diligence related documentation.
-The assessment of modern slavery risks was overseen by G+T’s Risk Committee.
-This committee comprises the accountable heads of operational functions (technology, HR, marketing, services, finance), representative partners of the firm, the Chairman, Executive Partner, Chief Executive Officer (CEO) and Chief Risk Officer (CRO).
+These risk areas were informed by a modern slavery risk review conducted in FY2025, using desktop review of modern slavery data and due diligence related documentation.
+The assessment of firm risks was overseen by Gilbert + Tobin’s Risk Committee.
+This committee comprises the accountable heads of operational functions (technology, HR, marketing, services, finance), representative partners of the firm, the Chairman, Chief Executive Officer, Chief Risk Officer, and General Counsel, and reports to the Gilbert + Tobin Board.

-We make a risk-based analysis of our expenditure to identify areas of modern slavery risk.
-The process involved assessing the modern slavery risks of the firm’s top 100 suppliers (by spend) based on the type of product or service provided, the geography of supply, and any known supplier-specific issues.
+We conducted a risk-based analysis of our expenditure to identify areas of modern slavery risk.
+The process involved assessing the modern slavery risks of the firm’s top 113 suppliers (by spend) based on the type of product or service provided, the geography of supply, and any known supplier-specific issues.
 This assessment identified the areas of risk as set out in Figure 1 (below).

-We have previously assessed that the risk of all forms of modern slavery has been heightened in recent years by compounding crises including the COVID-19 pandemic, armed conflicts and climate change, resulting in serious disruption to employment and education, increases in extreme poverty and forced and unsafe migration, and an increase in reports of gender-based violence (Global Estimates of Modern Slavery Report) [2] and consider the risk remains heightened.
+We had previously assessed that the risk of all forms of modern slavery has been heightened in recent years by compounding crises including the COVID-19 pandemic , armed conflicts and climate change, resulting in serious disruption to employment and education, increases in extreme poverty and forced and unsafe migration, and an increase in reports of gender-based violence (Global Estimates of Modern Slavery Report) [2] and consider the risk remains heightened.

 4.1 Operations